 I am a planner.
-It’s something a lot of travelers I’ve met don’t like to do, but I absolutely love it.
+It’s something a lot of travelers I’ve met don’t like to do, but I absolutely love travel planning.
 I find it often saves me money and allows me to make more efficient use of my time.
 I also get really excited when I find a way to make a complicated trip idea work, and I hope I can help other people do the same.

-When searching for flights, I usually start with one of the main travel search engines as a base.
+When searching for flights, I usually start with sites like Skyscanner.
 But is there a cheaper way to get to my final destination?
 Or a way that takes less time?
 Or is there a good way for me to include additional destinations?

-Over the summer I went to Malta for a friend’s wedding.
-I only had 6 days for the trip, so the idea of paying $1800-1900 for a round trip ticket (as found on a typical travel search engine) was hard to swallow.
 So I looked up the Malta International Airport and found out what airlines fly there.
 Then I found out what their routes were to get to Malta.
 The idea was for me to find the cheapest city in Europe to fly to from Atlanta.
-I bought a ticket on Delta from Atlanta to Manchester, England (for the record, London was the same price but the departure time worked better for me) and then took Air Malta.
-EasyJet was actually cheaper, but it wasn’t worth the 14 hour layover.

-About to give up the idea of going to Dubrovnik, a lightbulb went on while I was looking at a map.
+About to give up the idea of going to Dubrovnik, a light bulb went on while I was looking at a map.
 I ended up with an evening flight on RyanAir from Malta to Bari, Italy on the east coast of Italy, and then an 9 hour overnight ferry to Dubrovnik.
 I didn’t feel like I was wasting time since the ferry was at night, plus it took care of my transportation and lodging in one.
 Even if my “lodging” was basically a lawn chair outside on deck.

 The total cost of all flights on Delta, one flight each on easyJet, Air Malta, and RyanAir, and the overnight ferry: $1450.
-I saved about $400 over the price of the roundtrip ticket to Malta alone.
+I saved about $400 off the price of the roundtrip ticket to Malta alone.
 The savings more than covered the cost of my lodging and I got to visit another city.
 All it took was a little research and planning.